developmentseed/geokit/python-scripts/README.md

 ```

 ## create custom sequences
-It adds URLs to review the images of the sequences.
+Script to add URLs to review the images of the sequences.

 | COMMAND                 | REQUIRED | DESCRIPTION                                              |
 | -----------------       | -------- | -------------------------------------------------        |